 Why has big data become a buzzword in recent years?

-Advances in hardware technologies were one of the biggest driving factors that enabled big data processing to take place at scale.
-Let’s take a look at some of these advances in more detail.
+Advances in hardware technologies were one of the biggest driving factors that enabled large-scale processing to take place.
+Let’s take a look at some of these big data solutions in more detail.

 It has never been cheaper to store data and it is becoming more and more inexpensive.
 If we look at the global data storage capacity, it has been growing exponentially for the last thirty years.
 According to IDC's white paper, The Digitization of the World – From Edge to Core (Nov 2018), data storage is set to grow exponentially as our reliance on data increases.
 By 2025, global data storage is set to reach 175 zettabytes:

 The famous Moore's law established that processing power would double every 18 months, and this has been consistently true for the last 30 years.
 The exponential growth of the speed in which data can be processed has allowed more complex operations on a much larger scale.

 Cost of hardware

 The last element is the cost of hardware - it has never been cheaper to both store and process data.
 This operation used to require some big servers inside ventilated rooms, but it can now be done completely virtually in the cloud without any hardware management for the owner.